Loading...

 On-Farm Climate Action Fund

 For farmers who want to implement a practice that is new to the acres being applied for, within their field-based nitrogen management activities.
-A new practice that is new to the acres being applied for is a practice that has not been previously implemented by the applicant on the acres included in the application.
-For example, if you have side-dressed nitrogen in the past, but now you want to side-dress with urease and nitrification inhibitors, only the application of the inhibitors would be eligible for cost-share as the new practice.
+A new practice is one that has not been previously implemented by the applicant on the acres included in the application.

 Intake